logur/logur/README.md

 In order to display the context as key-value pairs the logging implementations has to convert the key parameters to string in most of the cases (while the value parameter can be handled by the marshaling protocol).
 This adds an extra step to outputting the logs (an extra loop going through all the parameters).
-While I don't have scientific evidence proving one to be slower than the other (yet), it seems to be an unnecessary complication at first.
+While there is no scientific evidence proving one to be slower than the other (yet), it seems to be an unnecessary complication at first.